nikaemami/Sound-Processing-Fundamentals/README.md

 # 🎧 Audio Signal Processing Fundamentals

-This project explores the foundations of audio signal processing by generating and analyzing simple waveforms both the time and frequency domains, and visualize their evolution over time using spectrograms.
+This project explores audio signal processing by generating and analyzing simple waveforms both in the time and frequency domains, and visualize their evolution over time using spectrograms.

 ## Waveform Synthesis